verida/documentation/docs/single-sign-on-sdk/sso-authentication-server.md

 There is a `loginOrigin` property that, if specified, will check the `origin` HTTP header from each socket request to ensure it’s coming from the expected domain.
 This ensures third party websites can’t easily request valid authentication tokens.
 This also ensures third party websites can be prevented from using the resources of any auth server that is running.

 Malicious third parties could obtain a token by spoofing the `origin` HTTP header and then presenting that to the user.
-However, this `loginOrigin` property is passed inside the encrypted payload to the Verida Vault and is displayed to the user.
-This allows the user to visually verify the domain name they are currently on matches the domain name displayed on the Verida Vault login screen.
+However, this `loginOrigin` property is passed inside the encrypted payload to the Verida Wallet and is displayed to the user.
+This allows the user to visually verify the domain name they are currently on matches the domain name displayed on the Verida Wallet login screen.
 In the future, the Verida Trust Framework will add an additional layer of security by matching on chain metadata against the public key and domain name used to sign the payload.

 # #Production